jiabingeng/places-service-docs/getting-started.md

 4. Type the name.
 5. Click **Confirm**.

-## Create a new POI in the library by using the Places UI
+## Create a new POI in the library in the Places UI

 A point of interest \(POI\) is a location or a point on a map that is of interest to you.
 It can include locations like cafes, restaurants, and so on.

 1. Log in to Adobe Places Services UI \([https://places.adobe.com](https://places.adobe.com)\) with your Adobe ID.
-2. In the top left side, click **Map**.
+2. In the map view, click **+ New POI**.
-3. In the map view, on the lower right side, click **+ New POI**.
+3. Complete the following steps in the **Details** section:

-4. Expand the **Details** section.
+    a.
+Type a name.

-5. Type a name.
+    b.
+Select a library.

-6. Select a library.
+    c.
+Enter or select a radius.

-7. Enter or select a radius.
+    d.
+Select the icon that you want to use for your POI.

-8. Select the icon that you want to use for your POI.
+    e.
+Select a color for your POI icon.

-9. Select a color for your POI icon.
+    f.
+Type a category.

-10. Type a category.
+4. Complete the following steps in the **Location** section:

-11. Expand the **Location** section.
+    a.
+Type an address.

-12. Type an address.
+    b.
+Type the city.

-13. Type the city.
+    c.
+Type the name of the state.

-14. Type the name of the state.
+    d.
+Type the name of the country.

-15. Type the name of the country.
+    e.
+Select or enter a latitude or longitude.

-16. Select or enter a latitude or longitude.
+    f.
+Click **Drop Pin on Map**.

-17. Click **Drop Pin on Map**.
+5. Complete the following steps in the **Metadata** section:

-18. Expand the **Metadata** section and click **Add Metadata.**
+    a.
+Click **Add Metadata.**

-19. Type the key name.
+    b.
+Type the key name.

-20. Type the key value.
+    c.
+Type the key value.

-21. Click **Confirm**.
+6. Click **Confirm**.